-- When Mr. "Fundamental Respect For Life" decides that you can no longer be allowed to live, you know you've crossed the Moral Event Horizon.
-Just for reference, the last time Data decided a lifeform deserved unquestionable termination, it was literally Made of Evil (and had also killed someone).
-That's a high bar to jump over.
+- When Data — the android programmed with a "fundamental respect for life" — decides that you can no longer be allowed to live, you know you've crossed a real threshold of moral depravity.
+The last lifeform he decided needed to be terminated was literally Made of Evil (and had also killed someone, in that case the woman whom Data had loved).
+That's a very high bar to jump over.

 - Personal Effects Reveal: Geordi and Wesley go through Data's belongings to see who should get what.
 They find a holo of Tasha Yar, a William Shakespeare tome (a gift from Picard), a set of poker chips and cards, and some of Starfleet's highest honors.Geordi: Not bad for a walking pile of circuits and memory cells.

-- Poison-and-Cure Gambit: As part of his plan to get Data, Fajo poisons a world with a substance that only he has the remedy to, it being highly unstable and prone to exploding if mishandled.
+- Poison and Cure Gambit: As part of his plan to get Data, Fajo poisons a world with a substance that only he has the remedy to, it being highly unstable and prone to exploding if mishandled.
 This makes for good cover when Data's shuttle explodes.
 Unfortunately for him, he blows it in two ways.
-First, his Water Source Tampering is blatant once the crew actually reaches the planet.
+First, his Water Source Tampering is blatantly obvious once the crew actually reaches the planet.
 Second, his imitation of Data is lacking in details which Data would not ignore.

 - Politeness Judo: Data's main weapon against Fajo, until the Varon-T comes out.